projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

    * - 40000010H
      - - Get from per-vm CPUID entries cache
-       - EAX: virtual TSC frequency in KHz
+       - EAX: virtual TSC frequency in kHz
        - EBX, ECX, EDX: reserved to 0

    * - 0AH
-     - - PMU Currently disabled
+     - - PMU currently disabled

    * - 0FH, 10H
-     - - Intel RDT Currently disabled
+     - - Intel RDT currently disabled

    * - 12H
      - - Fill according to SGX virtualization

    * - 14H
-     - - Intel Processor Trace Currently disabled
+     - - Intel Processor Trace currently disabled

    * - Others
      - - Get from per-vm CPUID entries cache

-.. note:: ACRN needs to take care of some CPUID values that can change at runtime, for example, XD feature in CPUID.80000001H may be cleared by MISC_ENABLE MSR.
+.. note:: ACRN needs to take care of some CPUID values that can change at runtime, for example, the XD feature in CPUID.80000001H may be cleared by the MISC_ENABLE MSR.

 MSR Virtualization
 ******************

-ACRN always enables MSR bitmap in *VMX_PROC_VM_EXEC_CONTROLS* VMX execution control field.
+ACRN always enables an MSR bitmap in the *VMX_PROC_VM_EXEC_CONTROLS* VMX execution control field.
 This bitmap marks the MSRs to cause a VM exit upon guest access for both read and write.
 The VM exit reason for reading or writing these MSRs is respectively *VMX_EXIT_REASON_RDMSR* or *VMX_EXIT_REASON_WRMSR* and the VM exit handler is *rdmsr_vmexit_handler* or *wrmsr_vmexit_handler*.

-This table shows the predefined MSRs ACRN will trap for all the guests.
-For the MSRs whose bitmap are not set in the MSR bitmap, guest access will be passthrough directly:
+This table shows the predefined MSRs that ACRN will trap for all the guests.
+For the MSRs whose bitmap values are not set in the MSR bitmap, guest access will be passthrough directly:

 .. list-table::